akalongman/ubuntu-configuration/README.md

     sudo apt install -y qemu-kvm libvirt-daemon-system libvirt-clients bridge-utils

+If you got an error: libdvd-pkg: `apt-get check` failed, you may have broken packages.
+Aborting...

+You have to run `sudo dpkg-reconfigure libdvd-pkg` and try again.

 Next, add your user to the KVM group and libvirtd group.
 To do so, type:

     sudo adduser `id -un` libvirt